-- 2.3.1 The SI works were completed in March 2022 and no construction activities have been conducted after the plant demobilization by the SI works Contractor on 14 March 2022.
-No inert or non-inert C&D material, and no general refuse were generated during the reporting period. - 2.3.2 The pier construction (i.e. the main works) will commence in Q3 of year 2023 (i.e. in August 2023), tentatively.
+2.3.1 The SI works were completed in March 2022 and no construction activities have been conducted after the plant demobilization by the SI works Contractor on 14 March 2022.
+No inert or non-inert C&D material, and no general refuse were generated during the reporting period.
 Waste management audits will be performed with reference to the EM&A Manual during the regular environmental site inspections after commencement of the main works.